What Home Warranties Actually Cover for Ovens & Stoves

 Repair vs. Replacement: How Warranties Decide

 Home warranty companies will always attempt repair first.
-Replacement is only authorized when a repair is no longer economically viable or technically possible.
-According to providers like American Home Shield, if the covered item cannot be repaired, it will be replaced — subject to plan limitations and coverage caps.
+Providers like American Home Shield state that if a covered item cannot be repaired, it will be replaced, subject to the limitations and exclusions of your plan agreement.

-For a broader look at how these limits work across all appliances, see our guide on what a home warranty covers.
+For a broader look at how these limits work across all appliances, see our deeper appliance coverage guide or our overview of home warranty smart device coverage for connected ranges.

 FAQ: Home Warranty Oven & Stove Coverage